Besides systematization and universalization in arithmetic, the concepts

 Apart from this fundamental issue, there is the more ordinary question of

-what radix or 'base' number deserves primacy where and when (over radix 10
+what numeral radix, or type of radix, deserves primacy where and when

-in particular), even if we take the chong-2 numeral system for granted.
+(over radix or 'base' 10 in particular), even if we take the chong-2

-This issue of the level of reiteration and this question of the primacy of
+This issue of the level of iteration and this question of the adequacy of

-the numeral radix used or to be used in different contexts also touches on
+the numeral radix used or to be used for different contexts also touches

-the relevancy (relevance or irrelevance) of the kind of mean, such as the
+on the relevancy (relevance or irrelevance) of the kind of mean, such as

 While this is of mathematical interest in itself, it is certainly